Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Demilich.md

 "languages": ""
 "cr": "18"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the demilich is subjected to an effect that allows it to make a saving\
+- "desc": "If the demilich is subjected to an effect that allows it to make a saving\
     \ throw to take only half damage, it instead takes no damage if it succeeds on\
     \ the saving throw, and only half damage if it fails."
   "name": "Avoidance"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the demilich fails a saving throw, it can choose to succeed instead."
+- "desc": "If the demilich fails a saving throw, it can choose to succeed instead."
   "name": "Legendary Resistance (3/Day)"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The demilich is immune to effects that turn undead."
+- "desc": "The demilich is immune to effects that turn undead."
   "name": "Turn Immunity"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The demilich emits a bloodcurdling howl.
+- "desc": "The demilich emits a bloodcurdling howl.
 Each creature within 30 feet of\
     \ the demilich that can hear the howl must succeed on a DC 15 Constitution saving\
     \ throw or drop to 0 hit points.
-On a successful save, the creature is [[5.
-Mechanics/Rules/Conditions.md#frightened|frightened]]\
+On a successful save, the creature is [[\5.
+Mechanics\Rules\Conditions.md#frightened|frightened]]\
     \ until the end of its next turn."
   "name": "Howl (Recharge 5-6)"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The demilich targets up to three creatures that it can see within 10 feet\
+- "desc": "The demilich targets up to three creatures that it can see within 10 feet\
     \ of it.
 Each target must succeed on a DC 19 Constitution saving throw or take\
-    \ dice: 6d6|avg (6d6) necrotic damage, and the demilich regains hit points\
+    \ 21 (dice: 6d6|avg (6d6)) necrotic damage, and the demilich regains hit points\
     \ equal to the total damage dealt to all targets."
   "name": "Life Drain"
 "legendary_actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The demilich flies up to half its flying speed."
+- "desc": "The demilich flies up to half its flying speed."
   "name": "Flight"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The demilich magically swirls its dusty remains.
+- "desc": "The demilich magically swirls its dusty remains.
 Each creature within 10\
     \ feet of the demilich, including around a corner, must succeed on a DC 15 Constitution\
-    \ saving throw or be [[5.
-Mechanics/Rules/Conditions.md#blinded|blinded]] until the\
+    \ saving throw or be [[\5.
+Mechanics\Rules\Conditions.md#blinded|blinded]] until\
-    \ end of the demilich's next turn.
-A creature that succeeds on the saving throw\
+    \ the end of the demilich's next turn.
+A creature that succeeds on the saving\
-    \ is immune to this effect until the end of the demilich's next turn."
+    \ throw is immune to this effect until the end of the demilich's next turn."
   "name": "Cloud of Dust"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Each creature with in 30 feet of the demilich must make a DC 15 Constitution\
+- "desc": "Each creature with in 30 feet of the demilich must make a DC 15 Constitution\
     \ saving throw.
 On a failed save, the creature's hit point maximum is magically\
     \ reduced by 10 (dice: 3d6|avg (3d6)).
 If a creature's hit point maximum is\
     \ reduced to 0 by this effect, the creature dies.
 A creature's hit point maximum\
-    \ can be restored with the  [[/5.
-Mechanics/Spells/Greater Restoration.md|greater restoration]]\
+    \ can be restored with the  [[5.
+Mechanics\Spells\Greater Restoration.md|greater restoration]]\
     \ spell or similar magic."
   "name": "Energy Drain (Costs 2 Actions)"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The demilich targets one creature it can see within 30 feet of it.
+- "desc": "The demilich targets one creature it can see within 30 feet of it.
 The\
     \ target must succeed on a DC 15 Wisdom saving throw or be magically cursed.
 Until\
     \ the curse ends, the target has disadvantage on attack rolls and saving throws.\
     \ The target can repeat the saving throw at the end of each of its turns, ending\